praral/predict/README.md

 ```

 ## PipelineAI Prediction REST API
-POST a JSON version of the number 2.
+Use the REST API to POST a JSON document representing the number 2.

 ![MNIST 2](http://pipeline.ai/assets/img/mnist-2-100x101.png)